Composition for TV/Film/Theatre/Games

 Other miscellaneous things

-The big news of recent times is the completion of Rosie Roulette's album "Racing The Dark" which I produced, arranged and engineered.
-Her music is fantastic, it's been a real highlight of the last year working on this project.
+The big news of early 2015 was the completion of Rosie Roulette's album "Racing The Dark" which I produced, arranged and engineered.
+Her music is fantastic, it's been a real highlight of 2014/2015 working on this project.
 The album was released in Melbourne on February 28 2015 and is available physically and digitally from Bandcamp, also from iTunes, CD Baby, etc

 I was pleased with my arrangements for an unusual Christchurch Symphony Orchestra 'pop-up' performance in the Christchurch Airport departure hall.
 We teamed up just a few days before Christmas with Moorhouse to perform "Silent Night" and "All I Want For Christmas" .
 Always good to get a Rite Of Spring quote into a song made famous by Mariah Carey.